 In the next post in this series, we’re going to talk about mathematical modeling, and then we’ll discuss the differences between the two techniques.

-Read our last post about artificial intelligence here.
+Read Part 1 of the series about artificial intelligence here.